Olympia Paus: Wilh. Wilhelmsen and ownership feud

 She is one of the largest shareholders of Wilh.
 Wilhelmsen, Norway's largest shipping company; her family combined owns over 60% of the company's shares and additionally several hundred million USD in other companies.
 The total family fortune is estimated at nearly $2 billion.
 She is a director of AS Taurus, one of the principal holding companies that control Wilh.
 Wilhelmsen.
 Her mother Cecilie Paus née Wilhelmsen, one of the Wilhelmsen company's main shareholders since 1978, transferred all her shares to Olympia and her sister Pontine Paus, who thus became two of the company's largest shareholders alongside their cousin Thomas Wilhelmsen.

 Together with other family members she was also a major shareholder of Scorpion Offshore, where her father Christopher Paus was the largest shareholder, until it was bought by John Fredriksen's Seadrill in 2010.

 In 2020 she, her sister and five other female relatives (four cousins and an aunt) who combined own around 60% of the Wilhelmsen family's stake in the family's companies launched a battle for control over the Wilhelmsen family's main holding company, due to the fact that her cousin, Wilhelmsen CEO Thomas Wilhelmsen, holds the only vote in the company although the female family members own the majority of the shares; they said that the company has a patriarchal ownership structure that deprives women of control, and questioned its legitimacy.
 In September 2020 Olympia Paus, on behalf of the female relatives, offered their cousin and nephew Thomas Wilhelmsen $353 million for his shares in the family company in a bid to buy him out, on the condition that he leaves the company entirely and resigns as CEO.
 Thomas Wilhelmsen has disputed that the company has a patriarchal ownership structure and rejected the buyout offer from the female relatives.

 Personal life

 Olympia Paus' engagement to Alexander Nix was announced in 2010.
 They bought a home in central London for £4.5 million in 2012.
+The couple has three children.
 Her sister is the designer Pontine Paus.